 I had another tussle with getting pytest to recognise where the modules to be tested are relative to the directory where the testing code is.
+I use the eclipse IDE for coding.
 This time I resolved the issue using relative imports.
 Last time I tried adding the directory where testing code is to the system path.
 This is detailed in my post here.

 This time I realised that I could solve the issue using relative imports correctly.
 The blog page here helped me.